Designing services and interfaces to support patient-centered care.

 research, design, implementation, and mentorship, resulting in a more

 efficient and user-friendly experience for patients and staff alike.
-Below is a snapshot of a few projects I

 worked on.